 Mike Lawler to sit out New York governor's race and run for reelection in House district

-Rep. Mike Lawler says he will run for reelection in his Hudson Valley House district in the 2026 midterms, forgoing a bid for governor.
+Congressman Mike Lawler says he will run for reelection in his Hudson Valley House district in the 2026 midterms, forgoing a bid for New York governor.

+Later, Lawler couldn't resist taking a shot at Hochul, telling CBS News New York's Marcia Kramer, "New York leads the nation in out migration, not because of the weather but because of its policies.
+It has the most awful business climate, the highest taxes."

-Shortly after the interview, Hochul posted on social media that "this is the same Mike Lawler who caved to Trump the minute he asked to rip away New Yorkers' health care.
-Of course he doesn't have the spin to face me."
+Hochul responded on social media, saying, "This is the same Mike Lawler who caved to Trump the minute he asked to rip away New Yorkers' health care.
+Of course he doesn't have the spine to face me."

 N.Y. governor's race draws attention of President Trump

 President Trump appeared to weigh in on the governor's race back in May, with what experts said was a not-so-subtle attempt to clear the field for upstate Rep. Elise Stefanik to get the GOP nomination.
-Mr. Trump had initially tapped Stefanik to serve as U.S. ambassador to the United Nations, but she withdrew her name for consideration two months later with Mr. Trump asking her to stay in Congress to protect Republicans' razor-thin majority.
+Mr. Trump had initially tapped Stefanik to serve as U.S. ambassador to the United Nations, but she withdrew her name from consideration two months later as Mr. Trump asked her to stay in Congress to protect Republicans' razor-thin majority.

 In a pair of social media posts on May 6, Mr. Trump endorsed Nassau County Executive Bruce Blakeman for reelection this November and Lawler for reelection in 2026.